Tutorial on amortized optimization: Learning the model's parameters

-In addition to truncating the iterations, other approaches attempt to improve the efficiency of learning through unrolled iterations with other approximations that retain the influence of the entire sequence of predictions on the loss \citep{finn2017model,nichol2018first,lorraine2020optimizing} we will further discuss in \cref{sec:second-derivatives}.
+In addition to truncating the iterations, other approaches attempt to improve the efficiency of learning through unrolled iterations with other approximations that retain the influence of the entire sequence of predictions on the loss \citep{finn2017model,nichol2018first,lorraine2020optimizing} which will be further discussed in \cref{sec:second-derivatives}.
+Some optimization procedures, such as gradient descent with momentum, can also be ``reversed'' without needing to retain the intermediate states \citep{maclaurin2015gradient,franceschi2017forward}. \emph{Real-Time Recurrent Learning} (RTRL) by \citet{williams1989learning} uses forward-mode automatic differentiation to compute unbiased gradient estimates in an online fashion. \emph{Unbiased Online Recurrent} (UORO) by \citet{tallec2017unbiased} improves upon RTRL with a rank-1 approximation of the gradient of the hidden state with respect to the parameters. \citet{silver2022learning} considers the directional derivative of a recurrent model along a candidate direction, which can be efficiently computed to construct a descent direction.